 Finding something negative on your credit record is bad enough – but it feels a lot worse if you think it is wrong or unreasonable.

-You have the legal right (in the Consumer Credit Act (1974) ) to add a “Notice of Correction” to your credit report if you feel something is misleading or you want to provide an explanation.
+You have the legal right under the Consumer Credit Act to add a “Notice of Correction” to your credit report if you feel something is misleading or you want to provide an explanation.

 What is a Notice of Correction?

-A Notice of Correction is a something you write to add to an entry on your credit record, either to a judgement (CCJ) or a debt.
+A Notice of Correction is something you write to add to an entry on your credit record, either to a judgment (CCJ) or a debt.
 It has to be less than 200 words long.

 Here are two examples suggested by the credit reference agencies:

 Both those examples accept that the entry is accurate and just give some background.
 You could also say if you feel the entry is unfair, or if you think there is extra information that a future lender should know.
 For example:

 It’s best to keep it short and factual.
 Don’t write something which is offensive as the CRA may refuse to publish it.
 You may have been left with large debts when your thieving, lying, cheating ex walked out, but just refer to your financial difficulty after a relationship breakdown.

 A Notice of Correction you add will be supplied to any lender who is looking at your credit record.
 This doesn’t mean they will change their mind about whether to provide you with credit because of it.
 It can’t do any harm, but it may not do much good.

 It will also slow down applications for credit, as it has to be manually checked, rather than a computer making the decision.